Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: Introduction

 \subsection{Contributions}

-We study the dual linear min-max problem~\eqref{eq:semilinear} as an intermediary between bilinearly and nonbilinearly coupled objectives.
-We provide a general template for a first-order proximal gradient algorithm motivated by the analysis and instantiate it in three forms: a full vector update variant, a stochastic variant for generic objectives, and a variant that utilizes ``separable'' structure in the objective and feasible set.
-We prove convergence rates for algorithms for this problem class, with a transparent dependence on all individual problem parameters, including individual smoothness and strong convexity constants.
-With regards to the suboptimality parameter $\epsilon > 0$, we achieve the standard $O(1/\epsilon)$ and $O(\ln(1/\epsilon))$ complexities for the convex-concave and strongly convex-strongly concave settings, and $O(1/\sqrt{\epsilon})$ in the strongly convex-concave setting.
-Regarding the dimension dependence, we achieve up to an $\sqrt{n}$ factor improvement over the recent methods of \citet{alacaoglu2022stochastic} and \citet{cai2024variance} by leveraging additional problem structure in the convex-concave case.
-Furthermore, while motivated to solve problems more general than bilinear coupled min-max problems, our algorithm achieves complexity improvements in more specific classes, including matrix games.
-For non-separable matrix games (see \Cref{def:separable}), we may improve over state-of-the-art methods by a $\sqrt{n}$-factor, and an up to $n$ improvement in separable cases when the coupling matrix is dense and square.
-The main technical ingredient of the algorithm is a combination of non-uniform sampling for randomized extrapolation and non-uniform weighting of multiple prox anchors/centers (which we refer to as ``historical regularization'') within mirror descent-style updates.
+We study the dual linear min-max problem~\eqref{eq:semilinear} as an intermediary between bilinearly and nonbilinearly coupled problem classes. \begin{itemize} \item {\bf Unified convergence analysis for algorithms and problem classes:} We provide a general template for a first-order proximal gradient algorithm motivated by the analysis and instantiate it in three forms: a full vector update variant, a stochastic variant for generic objectives, and a variant that utilizes ``separable'' structure in the objective and feasible set. \item {\bf Fine-grained dependence on component-wise constants:} We prove convergence rates for algorithms for this ``dual-linear'' (or equivalently, ``primal-linear'') problem class, with a transparent dependence on all individual problem parameters, including individual smoothness and strong convexity constants.
+On the suboptimality parameter $\epsilon > 0$, we achieve the standard $O(1/\epsilon)$ and $O(\ln(1/\epsilon))$ complexities for the convex-concave and strongly convex-strongly concave settings, and $O(1/\sqrt{\epsilon})$ in the strongly convex-concave setting. \item {\bf Improved dimension dependence over generic methods:} We achieve up to an $\sqrt{n}$ factor improvement over the recent methods of \citet{alacaoglu2022stochastic} and \citet{cai2024variance} by leveraging additional structure in the convex-concave case. \item {\bf Complexity improvements in specific problem classes:} Furthermore, while motivated to solve problems more general than bilinear coupled min-max problems, our algorithm achieves complexity improvements in more settings such as matrix games.
+For separable matrix games (see \Cref{def:separable}), we may improve over state-of-the-art methods by up to an $n$ factor when the coupling matrix is dense and square. \end{itemize} The main technical ingredient of the algorithm is a combination of non-uniform sampling for randomized extrapolation and non-uniform weighting of multiple prox anchors/centers (which we refer to as ``historical regularization'') within mirror descent-style updates.
 The randomized extrapolation component can also be interpreted as a variance reduction method for objectives with sum-decomposable coupled components.
 Notably, the historical regularization component, outlined in the upcoming \Cref{algo:drago_v2}, overcomes a barrier that was previously not handled by non-uniform sampling alone \citep{chambolle2018stochastic, song2021variance, alacaoglu2022complexity}.